5 Reliable Career Sectors on Long Island With Outstanding Job Outlooks

-In fact, depending on how you define Long Island geographically, you'll be one of over 2.8 million or 7.5 million residents.*
+In fact, depending on how you define Long Island geographically, you'll be one of over 2.8 million or 7.8 million residents.1

-And consider this: Many stats indicate that Long Island is a real place of growth.
-For instance, Nassau County's residents enjoyed an increase of over 12 percent in per-capita income from 2003 to 2013.** And the population of Suffolk County is expected to rise by 18 percent from 2005 to 2035.*** It all means that good job opportunities already exist and many more are likely to be added.
+And consider this: Many stats indicate that Long Island is a real place of prosperity.
+For instance, Nassau County's residents enjoy a per-capita income that is roughly 1.3 times higher than all New York residents as a whole.2 And the population of Suffolk County is expected to rise by 18 percent from 2005 to 2035.3 It all means that good job opportunities already exist and many more are likely to be added.

 Here are five of the most promising job sectors:

 With over 8,000 doctors and 13 hospitals in Nassau County alone, Long Island is home to a very large and high-ranking health sector.4 Plus, employment in the region's healthcare practitioner and technical support occupations is expected to grow by almost 24 percent between 2016 and 2026 to more than 117,900 workers.
 As well, employment in healthcare support occupations is expected to increase by almost 32 percent.5